Eppo-exp/php-sdk/README.md

 ## Assignment logger

-To use the Eppo SDK for experiments that require analysis, pass in a callback logging function to the `init` function on SDK initialization.
+To use the Eppo SDK for experiments that require analysis, pass in an implementation of the `LoggerInterface` to the `init` function on SDK initialization.
 The SDK invokes the callback to capture assignment data whenever a variation is assigned.
 The assignment data is needed in the warehouse to perform analysis.

 The code below illustrates an example implementation of a logging callback using [Segment](https://segment.com/), but you can use any system you'd like.
 The only requirement is that the SDK receives a `logAssignment` callback function.
 Here we define an implementation of the Eppo `AssignmentLogger` interface containing a single function named `logAssignment`: